jwlodek/py_cui/README.md

     <img src="docs/assets/demo_todo.png">
 </p>

-**Autogit - a command line interface for managing git repositories**
+**pyautogit - a command line interface for managing git repositories**

+[pyautogit](https://github.com/jwlodek/pyautogit) is the first larger scale project written in `py_cui`.
+Feel free to use it as a guide.
 <p align="center">
     <img src="docs/assets/autogit_demo.png">
 </p>

 ### Writing a PyCUI